skilld-labs/plasmactl-bump/README.md

 - Run `plasmactl compose --conflicts-verbosity --skip-not-versioned` to prepare the build.
 - Run `plasmactl bump --sync` to propagate versions of updated resources to dependent resources.

 **Expected Outcome:**
 No bumping occurs because no resource was updated.
-No propagation occurs because there is no difference between current build and comparison artifact.
-However, all propagated versions from the artifact should be copied to current build if the base version doesn't match between the build and artifact.
+Propagation occurs as usual and recompute the version of all resources and variables based on their dependencies.

 ---